GodotSteam/GodotSteam/README.md

 ----------
 You can download pre-compiled versions of this repo here: https://github.com/Gramps/GodotSteam/releases

-**Version 2.3.1 Changes**
+**Version 2.4.0 Changes**
+- Added: more Screenshot features
-- Added: constants for Auth Session functions and callbacks
+- Added: notes for callback
-- Fixed: issue with validate_auth_ticket_response on Linux
+- Fixed: types in _validate_auth_ticket_response

 Known Issues
 ----------